Login

 🤔 Code Explainer

-Line 1: Print a nice title.
+Line 1: Print a friendly title

-Line 5: Print out the answer.
+Line 5: Print the answer in a friendly format.

 Predict

-Look at the starter code in the widget.
+As a pair, look at the starter code in the widget.

 Run